-'It is imperative that these warnings be given ... and that doctors think and count to 10 before they prescribe these drugs," the secretary of the Department of Health, Education and Welfare said.
+"It is imperative that these warnings be given...and that doctors think and count to 10 before they prescribe these drugs," the secretary of the Department of Health, Education and Welfare said.
 Darvon currently is the third most popular pain reliever prescribed by

-ND - SMC to sponsor essay contest
+ND - SMC

+to sponsor

+essay contest

-The Committee on the History of the University will sponsor the annual prize competition for essays dealing with the history of the University of Notre Dame or Saint Mary's College.
-A prize of \$50 will be awarded during commencement weekend.
+The Committee on the History

+of the University will sponsor the annual prize competition for

+essays dealing with the history of

+the University of Notre Dame or

+Saint Mary's College.
+A prize of

+\$50 will be awarded during

-All graduate and undergraduate students at the two schools are eligible to participate.
-There is no requirement as to length, and entries will be judged by a subcommittee of the Committee on History of the University.
-Dr. Philip Gleason of the Department of History is accepting entries through April 16.
+All graduate and undergraduate students at the two schools

+are eligible to participate.
+There

+is no requirement as to length,

+and entries will be judged by a

+subcommittee of the Committee

+on History of the University.
+Dr.

+Philip Gleason of the Department

+of History is accepting entries

+through April 16.

+commencement weekend.
-to ban proposyphene or to place ers." it under more stringent controls.

-Wolfe said after Califano's news conference that "thousands of people will die unnecessarily because they (the department) are not acting now."
+Califano's decision met with a mixed reaction from Dr. Sidney Wolfe, head of the Health Research Group.
+That group, founded by consumer advocate Ralph Nader, had asked the FDA to ban propoxyphene or to place it under more stringent controls.
+Wolfe said after Califano's news conference that "thousands of people will die unnecessarily because they (the department) are not acting now.
 But Wolfe also contended it was the first time the government "has taken a position that Darvon is dangerous.

-Dalifano told a news conference that propoxyphene is "gen-erally not dangerous" when taken as directed but noted it now ranks second with barbiturates as the prescription drug most often associated with suicides.
+Dalifano told a news conference that propoxyphene is "generally not dangerous" when taken as directed but noted it now ranks second with barbiturates as the prescription drug most often associated with suicides.
 He said it also had been implicated in some accidental deaths, particularly when mixed with alcohol or tranquilizers.
 Propoxyphene is the key ingredient in Darvon, the trade name used by Indianapolis-based Eli Lilly and Co.
 The chemical also is sold simply as propoxyphene and also is an ingredient in such pain relievers as Darvon Compound and Darvocet N, Califano said.
 Lilly issued a statement from its Indianapolis headquarters calling Califano's decision proper and responsible.
 The statement said Lilly issued additional warnings to physicians almost three years ago.
 "The company is deeply concerned about the misuse of any of its products and will continue to work with the government and the medical profession during the review of propoxyphene," Lilly said.
-"Lilly is confident the evidence will again confirm that propoxyphene is both a safe and effective analgesic.'

-Califano said the FDA review would seek to determine the risks of proposyphene, the extent to leges, as well as its Law School, which it is associated with sui- library and art museum.
+"Lilly is confident the evidence will again confirm that propoxyphene is both a safe and effective analgesic.
+Califano said the FDA review would seek to determine the risks of propoxyphene, the extent to which it is associated with suicides and with other abuse, and its effectiveness.

-The secretary's announcement follows two weeks of hearing on propoxyphene by the Senate Small Business subcommittee on monopoly.
+He said the best evidence so far indicates "propoxyphene is no more effective - and may be less effective - than aspirin, codeine and other pain reliev- The secretary's announcement follows two weeks of hearing on propoxyphene by the Senate Small Business subcommittee on monopoly.
 Propoxyphene now is available under regulations that place no limits on its production, allow a physician to order a prescription by phone and allow up to five refills every six months.